Islanders Beat Bruins In Game 6, Reach Stanley Cup Semis

 It drew chants of “New York Saints!
 New York Saints!” from the crowd, a reference to what Cassidy called the Islanders when complaining about the imbalance in penalties after Game 4.

+“We hear some of the chants,” Bailey said.
+“Tonight was an incredible atmosphere out there..
+I think we really fed off it.”

-The Islanders killed off the first penalty, but Marchand tied the score with 2:24 remaining as he got a cross-ice pass from Pastrnak in the right circle and quickly bet Varlamov high on the glove side.
+Marchand tied it with 2:24 remaining as he got a cross-ice pass from Pastrnak in the right circle and quickly bet Varlamov high on the glove side.

 BRUINS INJURIES

 The Bruins were without center Curtis Lazar and defensemen Brandon Carlo and Kevan Miller.
 Lazar was injured in the second period of Game 5 in a collision with the Islanders’ Adam Pelech.
 Jake DeBrush took Larzar’s place in the lineup.
 Carlo has been out since a hit from Cal Clutterbuck in Game 3.
-Miller, injured in the first round against Washington, wasn’t ready to return.MORE NEWS: U.S. Open Looking To Fill 65 Ballperson Slots, Tryouts Begin In Less Than 2 Weeks
+Miller, injured in the first round against Washington, wasn’t ready to return.MORE NEWS: Palmetto Championship Preview: Can Dustin Johnson Get On Track At Congaree?

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)